svikashk/docs/guide/add-properties.md

 #### <u>Using Mouse</u>
 {: .no_toc }
-- From the list, right click on the item you want to estimate.
+- From the Feature, right click on the item you want to estimate.
 - Select timer icon from the item menu.
 - Enter a number between 0.01 and 1000 in the text field to estimate your item.